 By invitation, I joined Las Comadres in the late 1980s.
 I was determined to help expose racism and sexism along the US/Mexico border, and this group engaged in the difficult and heart wrenching work of discussing first world privilege, feminist values, and mono- and bi-cultural female identity, as well as joining us together as friends, allies and creative collaborators.
 Around the time of my divorce and my mother's death, I also began collaborating with an iteration of the Border Arts Workshop to continue the cross-cultural work that living in this region demanded of aware and engaged creatives.
 Women's power and rage, folded into our nurturing and loving spirit expressed itself in my work in both groups.
 On one trip to the upstate New York region to put up a show at Hallwalls in Buffalo, the group engaged with folks who were working the cabbage fields during the work week, but playing music and sharing food at a local park on a Sunday.
 It was a delightful experience to make music together, using a language that transcended words.

 To see current and past work, here's my website URL: http://www.kirstenaaboe.com.
 I see myself as an activist feminist artist, making work that's concerned with power relations, which then often flows into male/female power struggles, as well as general issues of dominance/submission.
-This awareness imbued my work at the County, as well as coming through in my earlier and most recent work.
+This awareness imbued my work at the County of San Diego, and has come through through my earlier and most recent work.
 I am committed in a most basic way to equality, respect and fairness.
-Cherishing our individual and collective natures as women is a core activity that runs through my life.
-My creative work is all about enhancing, illuminating, embracing, and elevating the power of live while resisting powers that divide or oppress, and respect the values of compassion and kindness.
+Cherishing our individual and collective natures as women is a strong thread that runs through my life.
+My creative work is all about enhancing, illuminating, embracing, and elevating the power of life - while actively resisting powers that divide or oppress - and trying to practice compassion and kindness toward all sentient beings..

 M.F.A - University of California, San Diego - 1981